syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Image-Extraction.md

 To extract the image properties like bounds, image index etc. from a page, you can use ImageInfo property in the PdfPageBase class.

-Please refer the below code snippet to extract the image info from pdf page.
+Please refer the below code snippet to extract the image info from PDF page.

 {% tabs %}